Targeting Mcl-1 enhances DNA replication stress sensitivity to cancer therapy.

 Institute for Systems Biology

 Chen, Guo; Magis, Andrew T; Xu, Ke; Park, Dongkyoo; Yu, David S; Owonikoko, Taofeek K; Sica, Gabriel L; Satola, Sarah W; Ramalingam, Suresh S; Curran, Walter J; Doetsch, Paul W; and Deng, Xingming, "Targeting Mcl-1 enhances DNA replication stress sensitivity to cancer therapy."
 (2018).
-All Publications.
+Articles, Abstracts, and Reports.
 82.